the-rachel/styles/writing.md

 - [An early video ad for Simple](https://vimeo.com/160291191).
 (External link).
 I was instrumental in developing the concept for this ad, helped write and edit the script, and wrote the tagline at the end.

+#### Common language explanations of complex concepts

+- [Welcome to Hippo letter and policy summary](https://github.com/the-rachel/styles/blob/master/portfolio/Hippo%20HO6%20Booklet%20(1).pdf) (PDF).
+This is a letter and policy summary I wrote for a client, [Hippo](https://myhippo.com/), which is a streamlined home insurance provider.
+Along with introducing new clients to the brand's voice and style, it was meant to provide a common language overview of their policy.
+This was written two years ago (as of September 2018) and with only minor edits, remains part of the welcome package that's sent to new customers.

 #### Presentations

 - [A presentation on empathy](https://github.com/the-rachel/styles/blob/master/Simple/empathy2.pdf) (PDF).
 This ties together a bunch of research and some of Simple's internal stuff for a talk on empathy.
 It focused a lot on customer service employees, who bear the brunt of empathy exhaustion, but was also given to people who design UX, write copy, or almost any customer-facing function.
 It talks about formulas and strategies for empathetic communication and design.